 Medicare Supplement Plans and Coverage of Pre-Existing Conditions

-You might be concerned about applying for Medicare Supplement plan if you have a pre-existing health condition.
+You might be concerned about applying for Medicare Supplement insurance plan if you have a pre-existing health condition*.
 Will the plan accept you?
 Will they charge you more?
 Will your condition be covered?

 Pre-existing conditions are very common.
 According to analysis from the Department of Health and Human Services, up to 50% of non-elderly Americans have some type of pre-existing health condition.
 The Centers for Medicare and Medicaid Services defines pre-existing conditions as a condition (such as an illness or injury) that you had before you joined the health plan.
 Conditions could include cancer, heart disease, diabetes and asthma, for example.